 Exam Dates and Score Release

-The target CPA Exam and score release dates are available on the AICPA website.
-Candidates must check the same and schedule the exam based on their preference Continuous testing is disabled for the CPA Exam to account for standard-setting analyses and activities.
+The target CPA Exam and score release dates are available on the American Institute of Certified Public Accountants (AICPA®) website.
+Candidates must verify this information and schedule the exam according to their preference.
+Continuous testing is disabled for the CPA Exam to account for standard-setting analyses and activities.

 Scheduling the CPA Examination

 Each state has a slightly different application process.
-Hence, here's a quick guide to applying for and scheduling the Pennsylvania CPA Exam.
+Here's a quick guide to applying for and scheduling the Pennsylvania CPA Exam.

-Pennsylvania CPA candidates can apply for the CPA Exam by creating an Okta Account on the new CPA Portal.
-The portal is your single point of contact to access your CPA Exam status and eligibility, receive your NTS, and access your scores.
+Pennsylvania CPA candidates can apply for the CPA Exam by creating an Okta Account on the CPA Portal.
+The portal serves as your single point of contact for accessing your CPA Exam status and eligibility, receiving your Notice to Schedule (NTS), and viewing your scores.

 As a participant in the International CPA Examination Program, international candidates or those who’ve completed their education outside the United States can apply for the Pennsylvania CPA Exam.